MicrosoftDocs/memdocs/memdocs/configmgr/comanage/tutorial-co-manage-clients.md

 10. On the **Ready to configure** page, select **Configure**.
 11. On the **Configuration complete** page, select **Exit**.

-If you experience issues with completing hybrid Azure AD join for domain joined Windows devices, see [Troubleshooting hybrid Azure AD join for Windows current devices](/azure/active-directory/devices/troubleshoot-hybrid-join-windows-current).
+If you experience issues with completing Microsoft Entra hybrid join for domain joined Windows devices, see [Troubleshooting Microsoft Entra hybrid join for Windows current devices](/azure/active-directory/devices/troubleshoot-hybrid-join-windows-current).

+<a name='configure-client-settings-to-direct-clients-to-register-with-azure-ad'></a>

-## Configure Client Settings to direct clients to register with Azure AD
+## Configure Client Settings to direct clients to register with Microsoft Entra ID

-Use Client Settings to configure Configuration Manager clients to automatically register with Azure AD.
+Use Client Settings to configure Configuration Manager clients to automatically register with Microsoft Entra ID.

 1. Open the **Configuration Manager console** > **Administration** > **Overview** > **Client Settings**, and then edit the **Default Client Settings**.

 2. Select **Cloud Services**.

-3. On the **Default Settings** page, set **Automatically register new Windows 10 domain joined devices with Azure Active Directory** to = **Yes**.
+3. On the **Default Settings** page, set **Automatically register new Windows 10 domain joined devices with Microsoft Entra ID** to = **Yes**.

 4. Select **OK** to save this configuration.